-Rebrandly | Custom URL Shortener, Branded Link Management, API
+Rebrandly Privacy Policy

 We may process your personal data based on your consent such as when you create an account or when you ask us to send certain kinds of marketing communications.
 You have the right to withdraw your consent at any time without affecting the lawfulness of the processing based on consent before its withdrawal.

-We may process your personal data if doing so is necessary for our legitimate interests and your rights as an individual do not override those legitimate interests.
+We may process your personal data if doing so is necessary for our legitimate interests and your rights as an individual do not override those legitimate interests, where we do this we carry out a legitimate interest assessment.
 For example, when we process your personal data to carry out fraud prevention activities and activities to increase network and information security, to market directly to you, to expand our business activities, and to improve our services and the content and functionality of our Site.

-We may process your personal data to administer and fulfill contractual obligations to you.
+We may process your personal data to administer and fulfill contractual obligations to you or our Users.

 We may process your personal data to comply with legal obligations to which we are subject.
 This may include any requirement to produce audited accounts and to comply with legal process.